ricsanfre/pi-cluster/docs/_docs/logging.md

 ## Gathering logs from servers outside the kubernetes cluster

-For gathering the logs from `gateway` server fluentbit can be installed.
-Fluentbit is a lightweight version of fluentd ( just 640 KB not requiring any gem library to be installed).
-See fluetd/fluetbit comparison [here](https://docs.fluentbit.io/manual/about/fluentd-and-fluent-bit)
+For gathering the logs from `gateway` server fluentbit will be installed.

-There official packages for Ubuntu.
-Installation instructions can be found [here](https://docs.fluentbit.io/manual/installation/linux/ubuntu).
+There are official installation packages for Ubuntu.
+Installation instructions can be found in [Fluentbit documentation: "Ubuntu installation"](https://docs.fluentbit.io/manual/installation/linux/ubuntu).

 For automating configuration tasks, ansible role [**ricsanfre.fluentbit**](https://galaxy.ansible.com/ricsanfre/fluentbit) has been developed.